RoStrap/rostrap.github.io/docs/Contributing.md

 If you wish to contribute a Library, simply submit a pull request to [Libraries.lua](https://github.com/RoStrap/Libraries/blob/master/Libraries.lua).
 Simply insert a new table with fields `URL` (you can leave off https://github.com) and an optional `Description` and you are good to go!

 ## Library Standards
 Libraries contributed to RoStrap must be useful, reusable, and reasonably universal.
 The code must be stable, maintained, readable, and speedy.
 It must have a readme or documentation website that clearly outlines its use and includes functioning demo code.
-Images help.
+Images/Videos help.

-Submitted Libraries may be subject to code review.
+Submitted Libraries may or may not be subject to code review.

-All images must meet the [image standards]()
+All images must meet the [image standards](../Contributing/ImageStandards)

 # Plugin
 The following documentation outlines how the plugin works its magic.